Dell to go private in landmark $24.4 billion deal

 Hewlett-Packard Co, which itself has suffered years of turmoil in the face of challenges in the PC business, said in a statement that Dell’s deal would “leave existing customers and innovation at the curb,” and vowed to exploit the opportunity.

-Dell was regarded as a model of innovation as recently as the early 2000s, pioneering online ordering of custom-configured PCs and working closely with Asian component suppliers and manufacturers to assure rock-bottom production costs.
-But as of 2012’s fourth quarter, Dell’s share of the global PC market had slipped to just above 10 percent from 12.5 percent a year earlier as its shipments dived 20 percent, according to research house IDC.
+Bernstein Research analyst Toni Sacconaghi said that if Dell were to use 40 percent of its annual cash flow of about $2.5 billion to $3 billion to pay down debt, a sale of the company in about five years could net Silver Lake, Mike Dell and other investors close to $10 billion, or 5 times free cash flow at the time.

-Michael Dell returned to the company as CEO in 2007 after a brief hiatus, but has been unable to engineer a turnaround thus far.
-Dell’s focus on corporate computing in recent years has yet to yield results - and critics note competing successfully against incumbents, including IBM and HP, will not be easy no matter what the corporate structure.
+Helped by acquisitions, Dell has been building a business selling servers, IT services and other products for corporate clients that - while still dwarfed by IBM’s and HP’s - is growing at a near-10 percent clip.
+Critics say it will not be easy for Dell to beat IBM and HP in this area, no matter what its corporate structure.

 Sales of PCs still make up the majority of Dell’s revenues.
-Analysts say continued restructuring to focus on the corporate market may entail job cuts and more costly acquisitions.
-The company has acquired several large software and services companies in recent years as it seeks to reconfigure itself as a broad-based supplier of technology for big companies.
+Dell said in a regulatory filing that no new job cuts were expected but it indicated more acquisitions down the road.
+The company has spent $13 billion since fiscal 2008 to acquire more than 20 companies including several large software and services companies as it seeks to reconfigure itself as a broad-based supplier of technology for big companies.

 “We recognize this process will take more time,” Chief Financial Officer Brian Gladden told Reuters.
 “We will have to make investments, and we will have to be patient to implement the strategy.
 And under a new private company structure, we will have time and flexibility to really pursue and realize the end-to-end solutions strategy.”